undistro/zora/docs/dashboard.md

 ```console
 helm plugin update zoraauth
 ```
 The authentication process will occur when the plugin is executed, and you visit the authorization server to confirm the request.
-The instructions within the Zora Dashboard console will include the appropriate parameters for the plugin, these can be obtained through the `Connect cluster` option once you have signed in to the Zora Dashboard.
+The instructions within the [Zora Dashboard](https://zora-dashboard.undistro.io/){:target="_blank"} console will include the appropriate parameters for the plugin, these can be obtained through the `Connect cluster` option once you have signed in to the [Zora Dashboard](https://zora-dashboard.undistro.io/){:target="_blank"}.

 To authenticate with the authorization server, copy and run the `helm zoraauth` command and then follow the instructions within your terminal
 ```console